 Video editor Cut to Black provides a bit of lighthearted relief from the stress and worry of the coronavirus epidemic with a pop culture supercut that recaps the news, then reminds us that we will prevail if we all follow the scientists’ advice and stay home as long as it takes.

 (PG-13: Nudity) There’s something about the quality of light that neon and tubular lights produce that create a dramatic mood.
 Editor Anton Moskalenko’s compilation looks back at some of the films and TV series which have effectively used neon to illuminate scenes.
 Naturally, there’s a heaping helping of Nicolas Winding Refn.

 (PG-13: Language) From Vizzini in The Princess Bride to Frau Blücher in Young Frankenstein, some of the most memorable and quotable characters in the history of movies are also the weirdest.
-Jon Lefkovitz compiled this amusing edit of some of their classic moments.
+Jon Lefkovitz compiled this excellent edit of some of their greatest moments.

 Editor ThorC1138 managed to find scenes from 100 different films in which a character spoke a different number between 1 and 100, then cut them together into a multi-movie countdown.
 We were really hoping for a rocket lift-off or a big explosion at the end.

 Editor KaiserBeamz went back through the extensive catalog of Looney Tunes cartoons, going back from 1929 through 1969, and picked out a choice one-second clip from each one.
 The 17+ minute reel is packed with quick laughs and serves as a great historical retrospective.